Binwen6/CBR-Subsapce/README.md

-# IRS-Subsapce
+# CBR-Subsapce
-This repository contains the codes and datasets for our paper **"Indexed Relational Schema: How Do LLMs Encode Discourse?"**
+This repository contains the codes and datasets for our paper **"Cell-Based Representation of Relational Binding in Language Models"**

-We analyze how LLMs encode discourse and identify a structured subspace, which we term the IRS subspace.
-Moreover, causal interventions on the IRS subspace can systematically alter LLM behavior.
+We analyze how LLMs encode discourse and identify a structured subspace, which we term the CBR subspace.
+Moreover, causal interventions on the CBR subspace can systematically alter LLM behavior.

-#### Visualization of IRS Subspace:
+#### Visualization of CBR Subspace:
 ~~~
 ./irs_subspace_visualization.png
 ~~~
 <!--  <img src="/irs_subspace_visualization.png" width="500"> -->

-#### Overview of IRS Subspace based mechanism:
+#### Overview of CBR Subspace based mechanism:
 ~~~
 ./mechanism.png
 ~~~